omni-network/omni/docs/content/operate/validator.md

 Consensus public key: 02e47138b658317e8a9ce3fd59c4c41ede153cf2051de3bf9926bd6cfe839512f5
 ```

-> Note the `omni operator create-consesus-key` CLI command can also be used to generate a new consensus key and state files.
+> Note the `omni operator create-consensus-key` CLI command can also be used to generate a new consensus key and state files.
 >

 **Remember to backup this consensus private key** if you haven’t already.